wcampos/aog/docs/Definitions/GOALS.md

 # Goal

-The main goal is to develop a suite that uses sshguardjs as a mechanism to analyse incomming traffic and block offending sources IPs initialy in AWS using SecurityGroups or NACLs
+The main goal is to develop a suite that uses sshd auth logs as a mechanism to analyse incomming traffic and block offending sources IPs initialy in AWS using SecurityGroups

-The traffic should be analyse from ELB,ALB,NLB or any publicaly expose device
+The traffic should be analyse from ELB, ALB ,NLB or any publicly exposed device

 ## Information Dashboard